Optirius/NamedPipesServerAndClient/README.md

 ### Logging

 The server application uses Serilog along with Graylog for enhanced logging capabilities.
 The logging configuration can be customized in the `appsettings.json` file.
-By default, logs will be sent to a Graylog server for centralized log management.
+By default Graylog is disabled.

 ## 2) NamedPipesClient